refcell/subway-rs/README.md

 - [ ] Zero-cost Gas Savings :eyes:
 - [ ] Real-time Benchmarking
 - [ ] Improved Parallelization
+- [ ] Persistent Execution Storage and Tracking (eg: psql, a rekt threshold, P&L)
+- [ ] Refactored Wallet Management

-Please please be warned, this bot is intended as a piece of educational content, and not for production use.
+Again, please be aware, this bot is intended as a piece of educational content, and not for production use.
 It has not been run in production, and should not be used in such an environment.
-If you are looking for a "quick buck", turn away now.

 ### Blueprint